 2) Your worm is getting ready for mating season

 In the ocean, Sabelildaes will shed their crowns during mating season—it is thought that this is a survival adaptation that prevents the fan worms from accidentally capturing and eating junior.

 If an annelid, like the feather duster worm, sustains significant damage to its body, that could be another cause of losing its feathers.
-This could, unfortunately, spiral out of control because once the feathers are shed, it won’t be able to feed—and therefore won’t be able to sustain enough energy from food to heal itself.
+This could, unfortunately, spiral out of control because once the feathers are shed, they won’t be able to feed—and therefore won’t be able to sustain enough energy from food to heal themselves.

 Last, but not least, if your worm seemed healthy for a while then lost its feathers, the root cause might be malnutrition.
 These planktonic filter feeders need to be fed appropriately sized food routinely or they will slowly starve to death.